I am passionate about photography, media and cinema and I hope I can share that passion with others through these articles

 Along with the show, we uncovered some disturbing vampiric behavior, but nothing beat Riley’s blood being sucked willingly in shady attics.
 While this could be a metaphor for cheating, it felt weird and forced since Riley’s whole motivation had always been sticking to the norm and following rules.
-It marked a new low on his relationship with Buffy.
-Subsequently, it was his last effort to be somehow interesting after the Initiative plot was over.
+It marked a new low in his relationship with Buffy.
+Subsequently, it was his last effort to be somehow interesting after the initial plot was over.

 4. Buffy’s Uncomfortable Clothes

 Evil was waiting for Buffy around every corner, and yet, somehow, she never seemed to dress appropriately for someone who could be fighting for her life at any time.
-Especially in the first couple seasons.
+Especially in the first couple of seasons.
 Buffy dolled up almost every day and somehow still managed to deliver a beating to the villain of the day.
 Strapped tops, tight skirts, and flip-flops never seemed to slow Buffy down.
 As she matured, her outfits became somehow more sensible, but even in her final battle against an army of vampires, she chose a satiated white blouse and a restrictive jacket to march into battle.